Offset Mortgage Calculators

 Now that you have a rough idea of how much you could save on interest by offsetting your mortgage, you should speak to a specialist broker for bespoke advice about offset mortgages and access to the best deals that you qualify for.

-How this calculator works
+How our calculator works

-With an offset mortgage, the amount you have in the offset savings account is deducted from the mortgage balance and interest is only payable on the difference between the two amounts.
+With an offset mortgage, the amount you have in the offset savings account is deducted from the mortgage balance, and interest is only payable based on the difference between the two amounts.
 This calculator takes that into account and presents you with two sets of mortgage repayment results: one with offset savings and another for a standard repayment mortgage.

 Are the calculations any different for interest-only mortgages?